Miranda Lambert To Get Married Ahead Of Blake Shelton? Hints Engagement In New Photo

 “Miranda is very happy with Anderson.
 They have gotten very close.
 Her friends think this is the guy for her,” their source added.

-Gwen Stefani already has three children from her ex-husband Gavin Rossdale – Kingston, 10, Zuma, 8 and Apollo, 3.
+Gwen Stefani already has three children from her ex-husband Gavin Rossdale – Kingston, 10, Zuma, eight, and Apollo, three.
 She has introduced them to her boyfriend Blake Shelton and hanging out with them made him realize that he wanted his own kid too.

 “He knows that Gwen is getting up there in age and would love for her to be safe if the miracle of child birth happens,” a source told Hollywood Life.